isomerpages/moe-damaisec/index.md

       title: Announcements
       id: announcements
       announcement_items:
+        - title: Information for 2026 Sec 1 Cohort
+          date: 18 December 2025
+          announcement: Welcome to the Damai family!
+Find out more about Sec 1 e-registration and other relevant information in the link below.
+          link_text: Click here for the information!
+          link_url: /information/2026-s1-cohort/
         - title: Release of the 2025 GCE N(A) & N(T) Examination Results
           date: 15 December 2025
           announcement: Find out more information on the release of the GCE N(A) & N(T)